When will season 3 of After Life be released and is it the final season of the Netflix show?

-After Life Season 3: When will it air, is there a trailer, number of episodes and will there be a season 4 of the Netflix series?
+After Life Season 3: Will the new series be released this week, is there a trailer, how many episodes will there be and is this the final season of the Netflix show?

-RICKY Gervais has confirmed that After Life will be back on our screens next week.
+RICKY Gervais has confirmed that After Life will be back on our screens this week.

 Online streaming platform Netflix announced the release date for the upcoming season on December 15.